 The SEEMP is a ship-specific plan that focuses on improving energy efficiency.
 We do so through improving voyage planning, speed optimization or operating engines on their most economic loads, optimization of the air conditioning system and improving our ships' hydrodynamic capabilities by upgrading the propulsion systems with more efficient propellers.
 Onboard energy management meetings are also held quarterly to discuss energy conservation projects, tracking energy efficiency initiatives and future projects.

-One of the most successful programs implemented on our ships is Wasted Heat Recovery (WHR).
-This process works by recovering heat from the engines and transferring it to freshwater piping, which allows us to utilize a free source of energy for improving water production and saving fuel.
+One of the most successful programmes implemented on our ships is Wasted Heat Recovery (WHR).
+This process works by recovering heat from the engines and transferring it to freshwater piping, which allows us to utilise a free source of energy for improving water production and saving fuel.